abdusco/abdus.dev/src/posts/aspnetcore-multiple-sessions/index.md

 ]
 ```

-## Removing the boilerplate
+## Setting a default authorization policy

 Specifying all these magic values by hand is tedious.
 Luckily ASP.NET Core gives us some other options to achieve the same result.

-After configuring a default authorization policy that forces the user authenticate with multiple schemes
+After configuring a default authorization policy that forces the user authenticate with multiple schemes,

 ```c#
 services.AddAuthorization(options =>